DIY diamond painting is growing in popularity and new diamond painters are beginning their first canvases on a daily basis.

 Square pegs are a little more difficult than round drills because they have to be placed in a specific way to make sure they aren’t crooked.
 Crooked square drills are visible from a distance and make the finished product look sloppy.
 There’s a chance the final depiction could be indistinguishable from the picture you thought you were building.
 Round drills are easier because they can be placed without being exactly straight.

-The best tip to learn how to place square drills well is to begin your diamond art hobby with round drills and then switch when you’re comfortable enough.
+Tip #8: Begin your diamond art hobby with round drills (which are a bit easier) and then move on to square drills.
 Of course, you may find that you’re fine enough with round drills and not want to switch, which is fine.
 Either way, round drills are advisable for newcomers.

 Tips for your diamond painting work station